xianminx/xianminx.github.com/data/blog/2012-08-02-jetty-configure.md

 ---
-layout: post
+layout: "post"
 title: 'Jetty Configuration'
 tags: [java, jetty]
+date: "2012-08-02"
 ---

 ## Jetty Configuration Files

-There are a number of locations to configure settings for Jetty and web applciations running on it.
+There are a number of locations to configure settings for Jetty and web applications running on it.

 A number of configuration files can be found at ${jetty.home}/start.ini.